qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 An empty balloon is added.
 Double-click on it and a dialog opens with various options.
 This dialog is almost the same for all the annotation types:

-* At the top, a file selector to fill with the path to a :file:`html`, :file:`svg` or :file:`ui` file depending on the type of annotation.
-For text annotation, you have instead to enter your message in a text box and set its rendering with provided font tools.
+* At the top, a file selector to fill with the path to an :file:`html`, :file:`svg` or :file:`ui` file depending on the type of annotation.
+For text annotation, you can enter your message in a text box and set its rendering with the normal font tools.
 * |checkbox| :guilabel:`Fixed map position`: when unchecked, the balloon placement is based on a screen position (instead of the map), meaning that it's always shown regardless the map canvas extent.
-* :guilabel:`Linked layer`: allows the annotation to be associated with a map layer and visible only when that layer is visible.
+* :guilabel:`Linked layer`: associates the annotation with a map layer, making it visible only when that layer is visible.
-* :guilabel:`Map marker`: using :ref:`QGIS symbols <symbol-selector>`, allows to
+* :guilabel:`Map marker`: using :ref:`QGIS symbols <symbol-selector>`,
-  set the symbol to display at the balloon anchor position (shown only when :guilabel:`Fixed map position` is checked).
+  sets the symbol to display at the balloon anchor position (shown only when :guilabel:`Fixed map position` is checked).
-* :guilabel:`Frame style`: Allows to set the frame background color, transparency, stroke color or width... of the balloon using QGIS symbols.
+* :guilabel:`Frame style`: sets the frame background color, transparency, stroke color or width of the balloon using QGIS symbols.
-* :guilabel:`Contents margins`: set interior margins of the annotation frame.
+* :guilabel:`Contents margins`: sets interior margins of the annotation frame.

 .. _figure_annotation: